-"I had followed some of the online discussion regarding the 'beanie mod,' which replaces the flat cabin top window with a curved extension of the windscreen," he said.
-"As I understand it, this is to help smooth the airflow over the top of the fuse-lage and make the elevator more effective at high angles of attack."
+"I had followed some of the online discussion regarding the 'beanie mod,' which replaces the flat cabin top window with a curved extension of the windscreen." he said.
+"As I understand it, this is to help smooth the airflow over the top of the fuselage and make the elevator more effective at high angles of attack."

-The paint scheme certainly fits with the retro feel of the airplane, drawing from a period-appropriate subject.
+the retro feel of the airplane, drawing from a period-appropriate subject.
 Unlike most of the rest of the muses that inspired Mark, this time it wasn't an airplane.
 It was a car - the 1935 Duesenberg SSJ that Clark Gable drove some 80 years ago.
 The scheme was applied by a painter in Shelbyville, Tennessee, and Mark taped off the curved lines and did the N-numbers.